ENux-Distro/ENux/README.md

 - The username on the live system is `ENux`
 - The password on the live system is `enux`

+- You can watch the ENux installation video from [here](https://www.youtube.com/watch?v=HXv2x1p0AKA)
 ## Troubleshooting

 If you encounter issues: